The World Of Khoras - Civilization - Cities

 Terrain Coastal grassland

 Stovikar is an old city.
-Not only has it stood for several hundred years, it is built upon the ruins of an even older city.
-Over the long years, this city has outgrown the city walls several times.
-It is a maze of districts and quarters divided up into seven concentric circles, divided by city walls.
+It has stood for a thousand years and it is built upon the bones of an even older city.
+Over the long years, this city has outgrown the city walls on more than one occassion and built a new city wall.
+These old city walls form concentric rings, seven in all, dividing the city into a maze of districts and quarters.
 For this reason, Stovikar is sometimes called the "City of Seven Walls".
-Most of these walls are in varying states of disrepair.
-The main outer city wall is currently an incomplete structure encircling only 80% of the main city.

 Kragenmyr Castle